 What I like ⇒ Furminator DeShedding Dog Brush

 You don’t want to scare your dog so he develops a lifelong fear of blow dryers, so if you will be using one put it on the lowest setting and don’t blow it in his face.
 Sorry if this is obvious!!

 Ear cleaning is important to reduce the chance of infection and prevent wax build up.
 It’s best to ask your vet’s advice about frequency and have him show you how to do it safely.

 Some pup parents have an easy time trimming nails, some don’t, and others don’t want to do it at all (like me!).
 Your vet, vet nurse or groomer can show you how if you want to give it a try.

 If you’ll be using nail clippers you’re going to need styptic powder.

 There is something called the “quick” inside your dog’s nails, which is basically a tiny blood vessel.
 It is often clipped when an inexperienced pup parent cuts their pets’ nails.
+Actually it happens with experienced groomers too!
 This powder is a clotting agent and antiseptic that pretty much stops the bleeding immediately.

 If you’ll be grooming your dog on your own, scissors or clippers are a necessity.

 Even if you will be completely relying on a groomer to keep your dog clean and beautified, there will be times when you’ll need to give your dog a bath.
 Rolling in mud or something unidentifiable is a very common reason!!

 What I like ⇒ Natural Lavender Dog Wash